-The midfoot is composed of five irregular shaped bones including the medial cuneiform, middle cuneiform, and lateral cuneiform and connects to the hindfoot via the mid-tarsal joint, also known as the Lisfranc joints.
+The forefoot consists of five metatarsals and respective phalanges.
+Phalanges are further divided into three separate phalanges (a proximal, middle, and distal phalanx) for each of the toes with the exception for the big toe, which only contains a proximal and distal phalanx.
+The phalanges are composed of metatarsophalangeal and interphalangeal joints.
+Each toe possesses a proximal and distal interphalangeal joint while the big toe only has one interphalangeal joint.
+The forefoot connects to the midfoot through the tarsometatarsal joint, also known as the Lisfranc joint.
 The Lisfranc joint is a complex articulation involving the anterior margins of the cuboid and three cuneiform bones with their respective metatarsals, none more important than the articulation between the middle cuneiform and second metatarsal base.
 The Lisfranc joints are gliding joints and make up the transverse arch of the foot, and its contiguity is paramount for the stability of the foot during ambulation.

-The blood supply to the joints of the foot comes from these arteries sharing anastomosis around the joints.
+The blood supply to the joints of the foot is a result of these arteries sharing anastomosis around the joints.
 The articular capsule is avascular and receives nutrients from the surrounding blood supply via diffusion.

 Fractures and Dislocations: